Biofeedback and CRPS, RSD – It’s Mind over Matter

 How?

-Based on your own CRPS or RSD symptoms, your doctors will help you write an evocative and effective script that helps you to easily call up the images you need to control your pain.
-You receive an audiotape of the script with small sensory thermometers that you use as you practice your new biofeedback sessions on your own at home.
+Based on your own CRPS or RSD symptoms, your doctors will help you write an evocative and compelling script that helps you to easily call up the images you need to control your pain.
+You receive an audiotape of the script along with small sensory thermometers that you use during your new biofeedback sessions at home.
 Over time, as you practice your imaging skills every day, you will become more and more adept at focusing on your pain, its intensity level and how to “dial the pain down” as you use biofeedback.

-To view a burning sensation differently, for instance, imagine that you are standing in a room with a fireplace.
+To view a burning sensation differently, for instance, imagine standing in a room with a fireplace.
 You feel the warmth from the fireplace, but it’s not overwhelming.
 After you use this technique, you learn to use it away from the hospital whenever your pain becomes intense.

 Researchers have begun using “functional magnetic resonance imaging” to see pain as it happens in the brain.
 Volunteers agreed to have heated probes placed against their arms.
 As this was happening, real-time fMRI scans showed the pain experience in their brains as red and yellow blobs surrounded by gray.
 The volunteers learned how to shrink the blobs – and their perception of their pain – by concentrating on the images they were seeing.